tesselslate/resetti/doc/setup.md

 Refer to the documentation for your reset style for more detailed information on how to use resetti from this point onward.

-> *Note:* Make sure that you have Caps Lock, Numlock, e.t.c. off while using
+> *Note:* Caps Lock and Num Lock are considered as modifiers.
+If enabled, they
-> resetti.
-When on, these will prevent resetti from identifying that you have
+> will prevent your keybinds from being registered.
+If you would like to keep
+> them on, use `xmodmap` to figure out what modifiers they correspond to and
+> add them to your keybinds (e.g. if Num_Lock is present under `mod2`, add
-> pressed your keybinds.
+> `mod2` as a modifier to your keybind.)